dbitouze/yathesis/doc/latex/yathesis/README.md

    others, my personal (dirty) package `denisbdoc` for documenting the classes I've written.
-- a complete `pdflatex` run of `these.tex` to be found in the `.../yathesis/doc/latex/yathesis/french/exemples/specimen/a-plat` directory, with `yathesis-demo` package load at first place.
+- a complete `pdflatex` run of `these.tex` to be found in the `.../doc/latex/yathesis/french/exemples/specimen/a-plat` directory, with `yathesis-demo` package load at first place.
 If `latexmk` is available, it is easier to run:

       latexmk -g -norc -r ./latexmkrc  -jobname=these -pdflatex="pdflatex %O '\RequirePackage{etoolbox}\AtEndPreamble{\RequirePackage{yathesis-demo}}\input{%S}'" these.tex

-- to compile `yathesis.tex` to be found in the `.../yathesis/doc/latex/yathesis/documentation/french` directory as follows:
+- to compile `yathesis-fr.tex` to be found in the `.../doc/latex/yathesis/french/documentation` directory as follows:

       latexmk -norc -r ./latexmkrc yathesis-fr